ikvk/imap_tools/README.rst

 * *mark_seen*: True, mark emails as seen on fetch
 * *reverse*: False, in order from the larger date to the smaller

-MailBox.box - original IMAP4 client instance.
+MailBox.box - imaplib.IMAP4/IMAP4_SSL client instance.

 Email attributes
 ^^^^^^^^^^^^^^^^